-All directors are subject to the disclosure and formality requirements of the Mauritius Companies Act 2001 in relation to transactions in which they have an interest.
+All directors are subject to the disclosure and formality requirements of the Companies Act in relation to transactions in which they have an interest.

-It is the responsibility of each Director to ensure that any conflict of interest be recorded in the interest register as per Annexure 1 maintained by the Company Secretary.
-The said register is available to shareholder upon written request to the Company Secretary.
+It is the responsibility of each Director to ensure that any conflict of interest be recorded in the interest register maintained by the Company Secretary.
+The said register is available to shareholders upon written request to the Company Secretary.
 The Directors are aware of their responsibility to make full and timely disclosure of any conflict, or potential conflict to the Board.